aditya-27bytes/VTUNote/DEPLOYMENT_GUIDE.md

 Click "Deploy" and wait for deployment to complete.

-## Step 4: Update CORS Settings (If Needed)
+## Step 4: Connect Frontend and Backend

+### 4.1.
+Update CORS Settings

-After deploying to Render, you may need to update the CORS settings in your server code to allow requests from your Vercel domain.
+After deploying to Render, you'll get your backend URL.
+Update the CORS settings in your server code to allow requests from your Vercel domain.

 In [server/src/index.js](file:///d:/College%20Major%20Project/Final_Working_Repo/Final%20-%20Copy%20(2)/Final%20-%20Copy/ai-notes-platform/server/src/index.js), update the CORS configuration: